Azure/azure-iot-device-ecosystem/get_started/openwrt-seeeduino-cloud-c.md

 <a name="Load"></a>
 ## 3.1 Build SDK and sample

--   Open a PuTTY session and connect to the device.

--   Install the prerequisite packages for the Microsoft Azure IoT Device SDK for C by issuing the following commands from the command line on your board:
+-   Install the prerequisite packages for the Microsoft Azure IoT Device SDK for C by issuing the following commands from the command line on Ubuntu:

     ```
     sudo add-apt-repository ppa:george-edison55/cmake-3.x      # cmake ppa